DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/30_the_charge_dynamics.md

 - **Beyond Duality**: True reality transcends all dualities, including the positive and negative charges that drive the seeking mind
 - **Unchanging and Eternal**: Truth is permanent, unchanging, and transcends the temporal movement of charges
 - **Not a Concept, But Reality Itself**: Truth is not an intellectual understanding but the fundamental nature of existence—the ground of all being
+- **Beyond the Object of Awareness**: Truth cannot be reasoned to or figured out—it is accessed by moving beyond all objects of awareness to the awareness itself.
+This is remembrance, not reasoning; recognition, not analysis
 - **Realizing the Self**: The path to truth involves recognizing the true Self as identical to ultimate reality, dissolving the illusion of separation that creates the charge system

 **Beauty (Sundaram)**: